asrinivasan75/Skin-Cancer-Recognition-CNN/README.md

 Skin Cancer Dataset is downlaodable here: https://www.kaggle.com/fanconic/skin-cancer-malignant-vs-benign

-This was created as a kaggle noteboon so directories may need to be adjusted for functionality across other devices.
+This was created as a kaggle notebook so directories may need to be adjusted for functionality across other devices.